- 5.4.1 - FOOD INSPECTIONS

-Other exemptions from registration in the interim final rule are based on the definition of food included within the scope of the registration regulation.
-Facilities that manufacture/process, pack, or hold food contact substances (including packaging materials) or pesticides are exempt from registration.
+- Other exemptions from registration in the final rule are based on the definition of food included within the scope of the registration regulation.
+Facilities that manufacture/process, pack, or hold food contact substances (including packaging materials) (21 CFR 1.227(b)(4)(i)(A)) or pesticides (21 CFR 1.227(b)(4)(i)(B)) are exempt from registration.

-See Compliance Policy Guide Sec.
-110.300: Registration of Food Facilities Under the Public Health Security and Bioterrorism Preparedness and Response Act of 2002.
-During inspections of domestic and foreign facilities subject to the rule, make sure that firm management is aware of the registration requirements.
-Inform the firm's management that information regarding food security, the BT Act, facility registration, required and optional information, definitions, exemptions, and penalties for failure to register, etc., is available at the following website: http://www.fda.gov/Food/GuidanceComplianceRegulatoryInformation/RegistrationofFoodFacilities/default.htm.
-For facilities that are required to register, but have not yet done so, encourage electronic registration (see http://www.fda.gov/oc/bioterrorism/bioact.html), and refer them to a copy of the blank registration form (see http://www.fda.gov/downloads/AboutFDA/ReportsManualsForms/Forms/UCM071977.pdf) and the web site address (http://www.access.fda.gov) for electronic registration.
-Also encourage submission of the optional information on the form to assist and facilitate future communication with the facility as intended by the BT Act.
+See the guidance in Compliance Policy Guide Sec.
+110.300 Registration of Food Facilities Under the Public Health Security and Bioterrorism Preparedness and Response Act of 2002.
+During inspection of a domestic or foreign facility that is required to register, make sure that firm’s management is aware of the food facility registration requirements.
+Inform the firm's management that information regarding food facility registration and penalties for failure to register is available at the following website: http://www.fda.gov/Food/GuidanceRegulation/FoodFacilityRegistration/default.htm.
+For facilities that are required to register, but have not done so, encourage electronic registration and provide them with the web site address for electronic registration http://www.access.fda.gov.
+If the firm needs to submit the hard copy registration form, inform them that they may obtain a registration form to complete and submit by mail at http://www.fda.gov/downloads/AboutFDA/ReportsManualsForms/Forms/UCM071977.pdf).
+Also encourage the firm to submit the optional information on the registration form to assist and facilitate FDA’s future communications with the firm.

-Document the registration status of the firm, and registration discussions with firm management, in the “Summary of Findings and Discussion with Management” sections of the EIR.
-Per CPG 110.300, do not report the FURLS Registration number.
-Observations about failure to register are NOT to be placed on the FDA 483.
+Document the registration status of the firm and the registration discussion with the firm’s management in the “Summary of Findings and Discussion with Management” section of the EIR.
+If you obtain the firm’s food facility registration number, do not record the registration number in the EIR.
+Do not include observations about a firm’s failure to register on the Form FDA 483.